mahynski/mahynski/README.md

 $ whoami
 ~~~

-I am an engineer :gear: who specializes in designing, developing, and deploying computational tools to solve scientific problems alongside subject matter experts in a wide range of disciplines.
-I use data science, AI/ML, molecular simulations, and other advanced modeling tools to make data-driven discoveries in fields like material science, nuclear chemistry, food science, and biology. <!--I also work on designing self-assembling functional materials using tools from art and architecture in novel ways to program colloidal crystal assembly.--> I have a PhD in Chemical Engineering with a concentration in computational thermodynamics and a certificate in Computational and Information Science.
-You can read more about ongoing research on [ResearchGate](https://www.researchgate.net/profile/Nathan-Mahynski).
+I specialize in designing, developing, and deploying computational tools to solve problems alongside subject matter experts in a wide range of disciplines.
+My career began with using data science, AI/ML, molecular simulations, and other advanced modeling tools to make data-driven discoveries in fields like material science, nuclear chemistry, food science, and biology; later I moved into building data-accelerated analytic, operations, and engineering solutions for partners in the cyber, aeronautical, and astronautical industries.
+I have a PhD in Chemical Engineering with a concentration in computational thermodynamics and a certificate in Computational and Information Science.
+You can read more about my public research projects on [ResearchGate](https://www.researchgate.net/profile/Nathan-Mahynski).

-Broad research areas include:
+Broad research areas included:
 🔥 [Thermodynamics](https://gist.github.com/mahynski/2533b0d5f39348e73d09b0a2bcfa33e8), :diamond_shape_with_a_dot_inside: [Material science](https://gist.github.com/mahynski/55116f939ae1b570b3a35abe37749c94), :sushi: [Food authenticity](https://gist.github.com/mahynski/6307ae08cf6dbd02db183c3ad8e0ffc7), :part_alternation_mark: [Machine Learning](https://huggingface.co/mahynski)

 <!--